Optimal collision-energy range for realizing macroscopic high-baryon-density matter

 Relativistic heavy-ion collisions are the only terrestrial experiments to create such high baryon-density matter and to study their properties in laboratories~\cite{luo2022properties}.
 In these experiments, dense and hot matter is created by colliding heavy nuclei accelerated up to almost the speed of light with a large accelerator.
 The experiments have been carried out at various facilities such as the LHC~\cite{LHC}, RHIC~\cite{Chen:2024zwk}, and SIS18~\cite{HADES:2019auv}, for a wide range of collision energies with the center-of-mass energy per nucleon pair $\sqsNN$ up to $5\;{\rm TeV}$.
 In the past decades, the high energy region $\sqsNN \gtrsim 100\;{\rm GeV}$ has been extensively investigated at the LHC and RHIC.
-They are suitable for creating extremely hot but low baryon-density matter, and have succeeded in reproducing the primordial form of matter of the Universe just after the Big Bang --- the quark-gluon plasma~\cite{Yagi:2005yb}.
+They are suitable for creating extremely hot but low baryon-density matter, and have succeeded in reproducing the primordial form of matter in the early Universe --- the quark-gluon plasma~\cite{Yagi:2005yb}.
 Recently, the lower energy range $\sqsNN\approx3\,\mathchar`-\,20\;{\rm GeV}$, which we call {\it intermediate collision energies}, is attracting renewed attention.
-The intermediate energies are expected to be suitable for exploring high baryon-density and low-temperature matter, which is crucial to understand the interiors of neutron stars and supernovae.
-This energy range is actively investigated in the Beam-Energy Scan (BES) program at RHIC~\cite{Aparin:2023fml} and NA61/SHINE at SPS~\cite{NA61}, and will be further studied worldwide~\cite{Galatyuk:2019lcf} in NICA~\cite{NICA}, FAIR~\cite{FAIR}, HIAF~\cite{HIAF}, and J-PARC-HI~\cite{J-Parc-HI}, which will drastically improve the statistics.
+The intermediate energies are expected to be suitable for exploring high baryon-density and low-temperature matter.
+This energy range is actively investigated in the Beam-Energy Scan (BES) program at RHIC~\cite{Aparin:2023fml} and NA61/SHINE at SPS~\cite{NA61}, and will be further studied worldwide~\cite{Galatyuk:2019lcf} in NICA~\cite{NICA}, FAIR~\cite{FAIR}, HIAF~\cite{HIAF}, and J-PARC-HI~\cite{J-Parc-HI}.